Skip to main content

 Our inter-disciplinary undergraduate and graduate programs offer a wide range of exciting courses and modules through in-person, online, and hybrid forms that foster critical thinking about the social and human condition, and encourage the creative use of technologies to solve social problems.
 Learn how to understand and change the world through our engaging curriculum!
 Take one of our innovative minors and diversify your education.

-Our newest programs and minors:
+Our newer programs and minors:

 Creativity, Digital Arts and Entertainment Industries Specialization